anbox-cloud/discourse-docs/howto/application/extend.md

 The application will now execute the hook and you should see that, for example, the system locale is changed or the standard Android launcher is replaced.

-[note type="information" status="Tip"]
-See [Create an addon](https://discourse.ubuntu.com/t/creating-an-addon/25284) for detailed instructions on how to create an addon, and the [addon reference](https://discourse.ubuntu.com/t/addons/25293) for further information.
+For more information, see [Create an addon](https://discourse.ubuntu.com/t/creating-an-addon/25284) and the [addon reference guide](https://discourse.ubuntu.com/t/addons/25293).
-[/note]